a1ex-var1amov/kube-wild/README.md

 - Supported wildcards: `*` (any sequence), `?` (single char).
 Matching is case-sensitive.
 - Place flags after the pattern; flags before the pattern are not currently parsed.
 - The plugin shells out to `kubectl` and therefore respects your current context, kubeconfig, RBAC, etc.
+- Logs are intentionally not supported; prefer `stern` for logs use-cases.

 Krew packaging (template)
 -------------------------